-For most of the projects designated prior to August 1977, single copies of informational materials are currently available from NCJRS at the address above.
+For most of the projects designated prior to August 1978, single copies of informational materials are currently available from NCJRS at the address above.
 Documentation on some of the older projects may no longer be available through NCJRS.
 In such cases, NCJRS will provide information on purchasing these materials from the U.S. Government Printing Office.
-Information on PROMIS is available from the Institute for Law and Social Research, 1125 15th Street N.W., Washington, D.C.
-20005 (Telephone 202-872-9380).